hpcleuven/VscDocumentation/source/cloud/terraform.md

 EOT
 ```
 :::{tip}
-To access your private VMs you need to ssh to your public VM first, then ssh from your main vm to your private VMs.
+To access your private VMs you need to ssh to your public VM first, then ssh from your public vm to your private VMs.
 :::
 Your cloud infrastructure is ready to be used.